felri/doom/README.md

 # Doom @WIP

-Doom (Decentralized Video Call App)
+Doom (Decentralized Video Message App)

 # What is this?